praveen-riseslabs/fullstack-venkataraman-vuejs/registration-page-task/README.md

 If they are not downloaded, you will see a warning like “command not found” when performing node and npm versions test commands.
 Therefore, you will be required to install these.

-Navigate to the Node.js portal in the internet browser [Node.js]([URL](https://nodejs.org/en)) ; you will find two variants; It is recommended choosing LTS, the better reliable version, that is usually preferred for most visitors.
+Navigate to the Node.js portal in the internet browser[Node.js]([URL](https://nodejs.org/en)).
+You will find two variants; It is recommended choosing LTS, the better reliable version, that is usually preferred for most visitors.

 Clicking the LTS button initiates the Node.js package file installing on the PC.